 Doctors may prescribe single medications or a combination of several.

-Some people will require surgery to repair a defective valve.
-However, some people with mild heart valve disease may never require surgery.
+Some people will require surgery to repair or replace a defective valve.
+However, people with mild heart valve disease may never require surgery.

-That said, if the heart valve defect begins to significantly affect blood flow through the heart, cause symptoms, or increase pressure in the heart, a valve repair or replacement might be necessary.
+That said, if the heart valve defect begins to affect blood flow through the heart

 When treating abnormal heart murmurs, the doctor must first determine the cause.
 Sometimes, people need surgery to repair a defective valve.
 Others may not need surgery and will be able to lead a relatively healthy life.